 - Centers for Disease Control and Prevention (CDC) webpage for people who are trying to get pregnant now or might become pregnant in the future

 - CDC webpage for people who are pregnant or breastfeeding

-- American Society of Reproductive Medicine (ASRM), American College of Obstetricians and Gynecologists (ACOG) and the Society for Maternal-Fetal Medicine (SMFM) Issue Joint Statement: Medical Experts Continue to Assert that COVID Vaccines Do Not Impact Fertility
+- American College of Obstetricians and Gynecologists (ACOG), American Society of Reproductive Medicine, and the Society for Maternal-Fetal Medicine joint statement: Medical Experts Continue to Assert that COVID Vaccines Do Not Impact Fertility

 Get your COVID-19 vaccine

 One of the most effective ways to stop the spread of COVID-19 is to get vaccinated.